 The interactive database tool will determine whether your project is located in a designated TEA.
 If so, the State will provide a customized Certification Letter to prove that.
 If you do qualify for a Certification Letter, please ensure that you provide all the information requested by the interactive database tool in order to receive a Certification Letter.

 If you qualify for a Certification Letter, the letter will be transmitted to you via email.

 Additional Policy Guidelines

 Please, read the following policy guidelines applicable to this TEA certification:

-- This designation and certification of TEAs is based on the 2013 calendar year unemployment data estimates published by the State of California EDD.
+- This designation and certification of TEAs is based on the 2015 calendar year unemployment data estimates published by the State of California EDD.
 GO-Biz has determined to use the most recent calendar year period labor force and unemployment data estimates for TEA certifications.
-There will be no other method used and the state is not going to certify TEAs on the most recent 12-month basis.
+There will be no other method used and the state is not going to certify TEAs unless in the most recent 12-month period.